ARelaxedScholar/a-relaxed-universe/src/site/notes/1. Cosmos/Extra Sum of Squares Method.md

 From there we proceed.
 ## Method
 The idea is to split our $\beta$ vector into two parts, the part that we think is useful and that will encompass the restricted model, and the rest that will be added on top of the supposed useful part.
 You do not have to change the dimensions of the $\beta$ vector (even though you could, if you adjust everything else to match), all you need to do is to set those parameters to $0$.
 Why?
-Because we're doing linear combinations and setting those coefficients to 0 will nullify all the other terms.
+Because we're doing linear combinations and setting those coefficients to 0 will nullify all the terms.

 In so doing, we effectively have two models to compare.
 And from these two models we can compute a $SSReg$ that gives us the amount of variation around the mean that is explained by the model.